aliduabubakari/-Online-Shopping-Cart-SQL/README.md

 # -Online-Shopping-Cart-SQL
+The Online-Shopping-Cart-SQL project is a collection of SQL queries designed to extract relevant information from a typical online shopping cart database.
+The queries cover a wide range of use cases, including retrieving user information, order details, product data, store locations, and more.
 The goal of the project is to provide a comprehensive set of SQL queries that can be used as a starting point for developing custom reports and analytics tools.
+By leveraging the power of SQL, developers can quickly and easily extract the data they need to gain insights into user behavior, product performance, and overall business performance.
+The project is open-source and available on GitHub for anyone to use and contribute to.

+Original database was from https://github.com/aaronzguan/Online-Shopping-Cart-Database-Project